AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ### Passing Parameters {#passing-parameters}

 Parameters can be passed to a use-class upon initialization.
-For example, we could do something like this:

 For details, please refer to the Sling [HTL Scripting Engine documentation.](https://sling.apache.org/documentation/bundles/scripting/scripting-htl.html#passing-parameters-to-java-use-objects)